spoonapps/docs/testing/test_reports/test_reporting.md

 - The corresponding response from the remote server.
 This details the result(s) of the command.
 A screenshot of the webpage during the command.

 In the report, commands are grouped by their associated screenshot.
-When you see a sequence of commands associated with a single screenshot, this means that the page did not change, visually, throughout this sequence of commands.
+When you see a sequence of commands associated with a single screenshot, this means that the page did not visually change throughout this sequence of commands.